hitaspdotnet/nft-enforced-royalty/README.md

 let debt: Int = transfers * compensation;
 let restAmount: Int = context().value - commonFees - debt;

-// pay to transfer
+// enforce pay to transfer
 // require(restAmount > 0, "Insufficient amount sent");
+// OR
 // Reduce debt
 // do {
 //    // send royalty to creator and reduce ungranted_transfers
-// } until (restAmount > 0)
+// } until (ungranted_transfers > 0)

-if(restAmount > 0) {
+// OR friendly, process owner request if(restAmount > 0) {
-    //send official transfer;
+    //send official transfer and verify item
 } else {
-    //send unofficial transfer;
+    //send unofficial transfer and increase ungranted_transfers }
-}
 ```

 Collection does not reject any transfer request, even if the amount of context value is not enough to pay royalty, but changes the number of unofficial transfers.
 Therefore, owners have the freedom to manage their NFT in any way they like.

 Based on `exclusive` status, collections decide how to provide them with future service (Staking, etc).
-For example their item will be labeled as **Unsupported By Collection** in the collection explorer.<br/>
+For example their item will be labeled as **Unsupported By Collection** in the collection explorer.

 ## Summary
+This is the main goal, **Legal transfer transaction must be done by collection** and not directly by the marketplace.

-This is the main goal, we can use the pressure lever to trade through collection and payback royalties:
+So, we can use the pressure lever to trade through collection and payback royalties:
 #### Damage
 > Unverified item have a **list of previous owners' addresses** (except the creator) and accept **transfer** request from old owners. *Therefore, trading this NFT is very risky*.